 Prerequisites: All four Core courses and Microeconometrics or Macroeconometrics, and one or more Applied Economics courses in the substantive area of the proposed research, plus a strong academic record (at least B+ average) in at least eight program courses, are absolute minima.

-Noncredit Workshops
+Noncredit Workshop

 This course is required to earn the International Institute of Forecasters Certificate in Forecasting Practice, and introduces students to different types of forecasts including those used in government and the private sector.
 This is a non-credit mini-course, equivalent to a single class meeting, but with more homework.
 It is offered during Spring Break, as part of the Spring schedule.
 Prerequisites: 440.614 Macroeconometrics or 440.618 Microeconometrics.
 Corequisite: 440.615 Macroeconomic Forecasting.